CodeCreator11/Sasquatch_Sigthing/README.md

 # Sasquatch_Sigthing

-Excercise that i made with PY, this was my belt exam.
+Excercise that I made with PY, this is a website where you can CRUD sightings of sasquatches, little CSS, this was my belt exam.